a-gon/auto-job-search/README.md

 - Get Docker: <https://docs.docker.com/get-docker/>
 - Build an image: `docker build -t job-bot .`
 - Start a container with persistent storage: `docker run -v datavolume:/data --name mybot job-bot`
+  - Here, 'job-bot' is an image name.
-  - Here, 'datavolume' is the name of volume, when run for the first time, it will be created. '/data' is the location of database within the container.
+  - 'datavolume' is the name of volume, when run for the first time, it will be created automatically. '/data' is the location of database within the container.
   - The database will persist between container launches.
   - 'mybot' is the container name, so if you're starting a new container with the same command, first, remove the old container with `docker rm mybot`
-- To get the resulting csv files from the container to your local machine: `docker cp mybot:/data/csv ./data` where 'mybot' is the container name
+- To get the resulting csv files from the container to your local machine: `docker cp mybot:/data/csv ./data` after the container finishes, where 'mybot' is the container name.
 - Tip: for getting inside your container: `docker run --entrypoint /bin/bash -it -v datavolume:/data job-bot` where 'job-bot' is image name.
 This is helpful for exploring the file system of the container.

 Upcoming updates will include: